VAIBHAVPATEL97/AI-Text-Generation-Web-application/README.md

 This repository contains the production ready web application for artificial text generation using GPT2.
 Web application takes input from the user and displays the output to the user.

 Note: Front-end is very basic created for only for testing purposes.
 As, this is just MVP for the demo purposes to the clients.
+For demo purposes, out-of-the-box GPT-2 model is used it will be replace by our trained domain specific GPT-3 model (as discussed in the client meeting).

 Prerequistes: You should have docker and python 3.6 or above installed on your machine.